CS 340 - Code Critiques

 - Was the code easy or hard to understand?
 If you had to make a change to this

-program, do you think it would be easy or hard or modify?
+program, do you think it would be easy or hard to modify?

 For each area you are to write comments about your opinion of the code you are to critique.